technion-cs-nlp/BetaReconstruct/README.md

  - [BetaReconstruct_Configuration3](https://huggingface.co/dotan1111/BetaReconstruct_Configuration3)

 **[IMPORTANT] Note on Generalization**: While we have verified the models' ability to generalize to out-of-distribution data (as detailed in the main text), performance is highest when inference is performed on data distributions similar to those used during training.

+## Generative Approach for Ancestral Sequence Reconstruction with many species
+This Python script performs hierarchical ancestral sequence reconstruction using a language model (ZambaForCausalLM) in a multi-level strategy.
+Sequences are grouped based on clade and progressively merged and reconstructed level by level until a root ancestral sequence is generated.
+We note that the models were fine-tuned on **Mammals data** only (OrthoMaM; Allio et al., 2024; Nucleic Acids Research).

+### Overview
+The method uses a grouping strategy to divide sequences into manageable groups, generating intermediate ancestral sequences at each level using a causal language model.
+This continues hierarchically until a single root ancestor is reconstructed.

+The script supports FASTA files as input and expects species groupings in text format.
+Output is saved in JSON format containing group information and the final prediction.

 #### Input Requirements
 1. FASTA Files